SylEleuth/gruvbox-plus-icon-pack/.github/ISSUE_TEMPLATE/missing_icon.md

 Please give as much information as You can:

-1. If it's a program, please provide name and link to the website or repository page.
+1. If it's a program, please provide a name and a link to the repository page (or webpage if repo doesn't exist).
 2. If You can, find a link to the original svg icon.
 3. Content of the .desktop file (located in .local/share/applications or /usr/share/applications folder).